A soft landing

 Moments to notice: first regulation win, first time staying, first time speaking without shame.

-We believe: Misophonia is about safety, not sound.
+We believe: Misophonia is not only about sound.
+Safety, context, and the body matter.
 The nervous system is not broken.
 Healing is possible.
 Sensitivity is a gift when integrated.

 We practice: Speak from experience, not advice.
 Celebrate every win.
 Say “I hear you” before anything else.
 Ask “what are you noticing?” more than “what should you do?”